connexcs/docs/docs/getting-started.md

 !!! note "Additional Authentication Support"
     We support SRV (service) records & domains.
 A Service record identifies servers that provide special services to a domain.
-    Ror example, defining the location of a SIP service.
+    For example, defining the location of a SIP service.

 ### Set SIP User Authentication